laisee/client-rust-fix/README.md

    cp .env.example .env.test
    ```
 4. Open the new .env file (".env.test") and update the settings for Test API env

-5. Save the file and run client on Test environment.
+6. Save the file and run client on Test environment.

-   Client runtime environment is set on command line as a parameter for the --env flag with value of 'development', 'test', 'production'
+   n.b.
+Rust client runtime environment is set on command line as a parameter for the --env flag with value of 'development', 'test', 'production'
    ```
    cargo run -- --env test
    ```
-6. Review console output and log files (see 'app.log' in same folder) to view client activity
+8. Review console output and log files (see 'app.log' in same folder) to view client activity